 The oil or gas company wants to get along with everyone.
 It makes operating in the area a lot easier.
 But they will not pay you maximum dollar if they don't have to.
 It's just business!
 So, you need someone with inside knowledge of oil and gas leasing.
 Remove the pressure from worrying about the deal, we'll serve as your personal oil and gas consultant and personal landman.

 Some people like "sure money" and prefer a sure thing.
 Those in the oil and gas business are used to risk; after all, it's one of the world's riskiest businesses!
 Or perhaps you are up in years and would prefer "now money."
 We have buyers who are in the business of buying mineral rights.
 They win some, they lose some.
 (Meaning some transactions pay off, some don't.
 Ever heard of a "dry hole?")
 If you want additional cash money even if you have already leased your land, contact us.
 Or, if you don't want to sell all you own, you can sell 3/4, 1/2 or 1/4 of your minerals or royalty.
-If you own property rights including minerals or royalties, here is info about selling mineral rights and here is another mineral rights buyer page.
+If you own property rights including minerals or royalties, here is info about selling mineral rights.
 Contact us and provide mineral ownership details and property location.

 We are always interested in lands anywhere in the USA but currently, we are very active in the ark-la-tex Haynesville shale play (Bossier shale play) where oil companies are leasing in north Louisiana and East Texas.
 In Louisiana, especially the following parishes: